skmpf/seedbox/README.md

 ### Jackett

 An indexer service that integrates with various torrent and Usenet sites, providing unified search results for use with \*arr services.
 [More information](https://github.com/linuxserver/docker-jackett)

-### Lidarr (optional)

-A music metadata and download automation application for Usenet and BitTorrent users.
-[More information](https://github.com/linuxserver/docker-lidarr)

 ### Overseerr (optional)